Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Introduction

-In practice, one of the main challenges is to keep the computational cost of time-resolved FSI simulations at a reasonable level without sacrificing the required accuracy.
-The time-stepping of FSI simulations is usually restricted by the resolution requirements of the fluid flow. \citet{PIPERNO} proposed a sub-cycling approach, where the fluid solver is advanced multiple times before the structural solution is advanced in one large time step.
+This does not mean that finite-element CSM methods are per se inefficient; they are designed for much larger time steps, which would be effective in a stand-alone setting. \citet{PIPERNO} addressed this bottleneck with a sub-cycling approach, where the fluid solver is advanced multiple times before the structural solution is advanced in one large time step.
 The efficiency and stability of various sub-cycling methods are discussed by \citet{Farhat_sub}.
-As an alternative, the Reduced-Order Modeling (ROM) can be used to improve the efficiency of the CSM solver \citep{Rixen,Dowell1996,Hall}.
+As an alternative, Reduced-Order Modeling (ROM) can be used to improve the efficiency of the CSM solver \citep{Dowell1996,Hall,Rixen}.
 One of the first reported model reductions was presented by \citet{Rayleigh}, who employed the Mode Superposition Method (MSM) to approximate the displacement field with a low number of free vibration modes.
 The method truncates the vibration modes of the structure at low number, i.e.~$N<<n$, where $n$ is the number of degrees of freedom and $N$ is the number of dynamically important modes.
-Several improvements for truncated modal superpositions have been proposed since then, one being the Static Correction Method (SCM) used by \citet{Besselink}, \citet{Wilson} and \citet{Rixen}, e.g..
+Several improvements for truncated modal superpositions have been proposed since then, one being the Static Correction Method (SCM) used by \citet{Rixen}, \citet{Wilson} and \citet{Besselink}, among others.
 This method accounts for the omitted modes by including the truncated modes statically, which leads to a more adequate representation of the modal loads.
-However, this method is only effective if the structure has very low natural frequencies.
-With the Modal Truncation Augmentation (MTA) method, \citet{Dickens} introduced a dynamic correction of the load representation.
+However, this method is only effective if the structure has very low natural frequencies. \citet{Dickens} introduced the Modal Truncation Augmentation (MTA) method for the dynamic correction of the load representation.
 MTA improves the overall accuracy compared to the SCM and is also effective for a broader frequency range \citep{Dickens}.
 Another popular reduction method is the Craig-Bampton Method (CBM) presented in \cite{Bampton} and the family of Component Mode Synthesis (CMS), see, e.g., \citet{Qu}.
-These methods divide the global FE structure into several substructures connected with an appropriate interface description.
+These methods divide the global finite-element structure into several sub-structures connected with an appropriate interface description.
 The CMS method is also known as Super Element Method in the sense that each substructure can be considered as a single finite element.
-Linear ROM approaches generally fail for non-linear problems. \citet{Mignolet} reviewed ROMs for non-linear geometric structures based on indirect methodologies, where the non-linear stiffness terms are approximated by cubic polynomials.
-A key aspect of the ROM effort is to properly select the basis functions.
-The authors present a strategy that enriches the basis of free vibration modes by dual modes for capturing non-linear structural behavior.
-A set of non-linear static simulations with representative loads is needed to determine the dual modes, which are calculated based on the proper orthogonal decomposition of the series of non-linear displacement fields.
-Recently, \cite{Wu} presented a ROM for flexible multi-body systems with large non-linear deflections, where the ROM is based on a combination of the CBM and cubic polynomials of the configuration dependent terms.